mjablons1/raspberry-pi-headless-spotify-streamer/README.md

 sudo reboot now
 ```

-After restarting the spotifyd service should start automatically and make your rpi visible as playback device on your mobile phone really quickly now.
+After restarting the spotifyd service should start automatically and make your RPi visible as playback device on your mobile phone really quickly now.
 You should hear less clicks, hopefully.
 Quality still more or less terrible.
 Excited?
 Lets optimize some more.

 ### Check hw capability settings to check what sampling rate is actually used